aleck-charlie/fitnesstracker/README.md

 # Deployed Site

-This site can be found at
+The deployed app can be found at https://fitnesstracker-ac.herokuapp.com/

-# Installation
+# Known bugs

+Information entered is not reflected in graph or shown on homepage, but is being entered into mongodb.
+This wil hopefully be cleared up soon.